Constitutional Court Procedure Act

 Defense counsels shall be attorneys.
 Notwithstanding, a person who is not an attorney may be appointed with the presiding Justice's permission.

-Where there are multiple defense counsels, the service of documents shall be made to individual counsels.
+Where there are multiple defense counsels, the service of documents shall be made to each counsel.

 The provisions of this Act concerning advocates shall apply mutatis mutandis to defense counsels.